Glossary

 ARRL: American Radio and Relay League.
 Based in Newington, CT, the ARRL publishes the amateur journal, QST, and other publications.
 It also acts as a congressional lobby for all things related to amateur radio.

-ATO: International standard automobile fuse patented by Littlefuse in 1976.
+ATC/ATO: International standard automobile fuses patented by Littelfuse in 1976.
 Amperage ratings are from 1 to 40.
+The ATC style is moisture sealed, the ATO is not.

 ATV: Amateur (fast scan) television.
 Due in part to smaller TV cameras, mobile ATV has become more popular especially with ARES and other emergency teams.